PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-17 08:03:38
+Last updated: 2024-04-17 08:04:16
-Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson